drwpow/pow.rs/src/pages/blog/3-pillars-of-front-end-knowledge.md

 date: 2020-02-17
 updated: 2020-04-19
 description: |
-  A year of reflecting on Chris Coyier’s <em>The Great Divide</em> post.
+  A year of reflecting on Chris Coyier’s “The Great Divide” post.
 I think it holds up, but requires a little more nuance.
 tags: ['dev']
 layout: ../../layouts/post.astro
 ---